adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/10-middleware.md

 #### How it works?

 - In order for any object or a class to be extendible, you will have to type it to an interface.
 This concept is also known as **programming to an interface** or **loosely coupled code**.
-- Next, you can leverage the [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) feature of Typescript to merge properties of two interfaces that belongs to a single module and has same name.
+- Next, you can leverage the [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) feature of TypeScript to merge properties of two interfaces that belongs to a single module and has same name.
 - Voila!, you have successfully extended a type.
 All of the AdonisJS codebase is loosely coupled and can be extended in the same fashion.

 ## Route Middleware